linkamathingy/reflections/README.md

-# reflections is the name for now, but this repository is tracking
+# Reflections

-# my education to an extent in whatever I feel like.
+This is the name for now, but this repository is tracking my education to an extent in whatever I feel like.
 Enjoy!